-There are plenty of reasons to dip your toe into paid social ads, if you haven’t already.
-Not only are they one of the more affordable digital ad types out there, but they’re a great way to meet your audience where they often already are: staring into their phones, of course.
+In addition to being one of the more affordable digital ad types out there, they’re also a highly effective way to meet your audience where they often already are.

 hawksem: instagram ads

-These days, the average cost per click (CPC) on Instagram is between $0.7 and $1.
-(Image via Unsplash)
+These days, the average cost per click (CPC) on Instagram is between $0.40 and $0.70.
+(Image: Unsplash)

-1. Know the key Instagram ad types
+1. Know the key ad types

 • Story ads: Ads appearing organically in between a user’s Instagram Story posts